What is the difference between dominant and recessive alleles? | Channels for Pearson+

 D

-Dominant alleles are expressed only in the presence of a recessive allele, while recessive alleles are expressed only in the presence of a dominant allele.
+Dominant alleles are only expressed in the presence of a recessive allele, while recessive alleles are expressed in the presence of a dominant allele.

 Verified step by step guidance